influxdata/telegraf/plugins/inputs/postgresql_extensible/README.md

   # to grab metrics for.
   #
   address = "host=localhost user=postgres sslmode=disable"

-  # A list of databases to pull metrics about.
-If not specified, metrics for all
+  ## A list of databases to pull metrics about.
-  # databases are gathered.
+  ## deprecated in 1.22.3; use the sqlquery option to specify database to use
   # databases = ["app_production", "testing"]

   ## Whether to use prepared statements when connecting to the database.